Dcbate/Oracle/Four Pillars of Object-Oriented Programming.md

 - **Flexibility:** 🌈 Allows for writing more generic code that can handle objects of different classes in a uniform way.
 - **Ease of Use:** 🔧 Simplifies the addition of new functionalities or extending existing features without altering existing code.
 - **Improved Maintainability:** 📚 Enhances code readability and maintainability by providing a consistent interface for different types of objects.

+### Cons
+- **Debugging Difficulty:** Polymorphism can make debugging more challenging because the method that is actually called might not be obvious.
+- **Performance Issues:** Dynamic method dispatch can incur performance penalties compared to static method calls.
+- **Complexity:** Overusing polymorphism can lead to code that is difficult to understand and maintain.

 ### Example
 Here’s an example in Java that demonstrates polymorphism using method overriding: